portugabhz/CodeAvenue-TakeHomePay/README.md

 Deduction computations are simple, and are either straight %'s or 'first $x at y%, rest at z%'.

 Design Patterns
-+ **Strategy**: define interface and implement taxes for specific countries
++ **Strategy**: define interface and create concrete implementations for specific countries
 + **Template**: define how to compute take home pay (including gross income, deductions, and take home pay)
 + **Factory**: simple, but pass back concrete implementation of payroll interface for user-specified country
 + **Null Object**: factory returns a Null*Template*Object instead of a null for unsupported country

-The calculation for gross income is the same for each country, but the deductions vary.
-Each derived class implements abstract base class methods:
+The calculation for gross income is the same for each country, but the deductions vary in both type and compute rules.
-+ abstract base class, as Template
-	+ abstract 'perform all deductions' method
-	+ concrete 'gross income' method

 **Factory class** for creating *Country*Payroll objects, will create one object for each country, plus **Null Object**, when class is created, and store in a Dictionary object:
 ```C#